The Solidarity Center

 The Solidarity Center is the largest U.S.-based international worker rights organization helping workers attain safe and healthy workplaces, family-supporting wages, dignity on the job and greater equity at work and in their community.
 Allied with the AFL-CIO, the Solidarity Center assists workers across the globe as, together, they fight discrimination, exploitation and the systems that entrench poverty—to achieve shared prosperity in the global economy.

 The successful candidate will bring a strong social justice orientation and a passion for worker rights.
-He or she will have good judgment in U.S. and international political environments and the confidence, tenacity, energy, patience, and drive to work with others in this multilayered international organization to advance the cause of workers around the world.
+S/he will have good judgment in U.S. and international political environments and the confidence, tenacity, energy, patience, and drive to work with others in this multilayered international organization to advance the cause of workers around the world.

 Summary of Position: This is a senior level position.
 The Program Officer III is responsible for day-to-day support and counsel to field offices and programs.
 S/he is thoroughly conversant with all aspects of regional program activities and current events relevant to the on-going political, economic, social and trade union developments in the region.
 S/he is the main contact between the Washington office and the field.
-S/he has working knowledge of an experience in USG regulations and procedures related to the funding and management of grants.
+Working knowledge of or experience in USG regulations and procedures related to the funding and management of grants is preferred.

 The Program Officer III writes persuasive proposals, describes complex activities and develops budgets for those activities.
 S/he participates in the development and implementation of trade union development programs.
 S/he produces well-written program reports and evaluations.
 S/he monitors programs to meet budget targets and programmatic results.
 S/he prepares and exchanges information and coordinates activities with other sections of the Center, as required.
 S/he provides advice and guidance to Country Program Directors for the development and implementation of programs, the drafting and submission of concept papers and project proposals to donor organizations, and the effective management of field offices and programs.
 S/he draws on his/her experience to initiate program proposals and seek funding.